SIBO – SEATTLE, WA

 What is SIBO?

-Normal, healthy gut bacteria are found in both small intestine and colon.
-However, the concentration of bacteria in the colon is much higher (about 100,000 times higher) than in the small intestine.
+Normal, healthy gut microbes (bacteria and archaea) are found in both small intestine and colon.
+However, the concentration of these microbes in the colon is much higher (about 100,000 times higher) than in the small intestine.
 Also, the type of bacteria found in the small intestine differs from that found in the colon.
-SIBO (small intestinal bacterial overgrowth) or SBBOS (small bowel bacterial overgrowth syndrome) is a condition in which abnormally high numbers of bacteria are found in the small intestine, and these bacteria can resemble the type normally found in the colon.
+SIBO (small intestinal bacterial overgrowth) is a general term that describes a condition in which abnormally high numbers of bacteria and/or archaea are found in the small intestine.

 Individuals with small intestinal bacterial overgrowth can experience a range of gastrointestinal symptoms that may include gas and bloating, flatus, diarrhea (including steatorrhea), constipation, abdominal pain and discomfort, nausea and vomiting, nutrient malabsorption, fatigue, and in severe cases, malnutrition and weight loss.
 Patients with prolonged, untreated SIBO may display a variety of nutrient deficiencies secondary to malabsorption.
 These include anemias, especially microcytic anemia, which results from the inability to absorb iron, vitamin B12, and other nutrients essential for erythropoiesis.